Got a BMW, Mercedes or Volvo? Tired of getting reamed up the ass by dealers in the Bay Area? Then you should check out

 When I walked over to pick my car up, a man in his 60s walked over to me and said, “You are new here.
-I am Cesar.
-This is my shop.”
-Needless to say, I was pretty impressed that he knew his clientele that personally.
+I am Cesar, this is my shop.”
+Needless to say, I was impressed that he knew his clientele personally.
 Frankly, he couldn't have made a better first impression.
 From then on, I took my car there for every service and every problem.

 Oil change, Detailing, Troubleshooting, Repair, Safety Inspection, Pre-purchase Inspection, Diagnostics and probably other stuff

 Most European cars, including Volvo, Mercedes, and BMW

 After a few years, they moved to their

 current location at 5th and Howard.
 It's not as convenient sometimes, but they've done a great job maintaining my car, and it now has almost 250,000 miles on it.

 Auto Analysts Embarcadero Auto doesn't have nearly the overhead of a dealer.
 So they charge you what it costs them in parts and labor.
 Period.
 No funny stuff, and they'll walk you through all the charges if you ask them.
 They have nothing to hide, and they do good work—I should know, I used to race in my youth, and know my way around an internal combustion engine.

 Also, if you're worried that taking your car there will void your warranty, relax: